SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 ```

 ## [Catalyst represents its models symbolically, and these can be generated programmatically](@id introduction_to_catalyst_sym_prog)
-Above we have described he basics of model creation and simulation in Catalyst.
+Above we have described the basics of model creation and simulation in Catalyst.
 Before we close this introduction, however, we would also like to describe that Catalyst represents its model equations symbolically (i.e. storing the actual algebraic expressions).
-Internally, Catalyst harnesses this in various ways (to e.g. boost simulation speed), however, an experienced user can also take advantage of it.
+Internally, Catalyst harnesses this in various ways (to e.g. boost simulation speed), however, an experienced user can also take direct advantage of it.

 Throughout most of Catalyst's documentation, models are declared using the `@reaction_network` macro.
 However, to gain better access to internal representations, it is typically better to create the model *programmatically*.
 Below we will create a model programmatically.
-In the context of this short tutorial, we will not go into all the details of what is going on (these can, however, be found [here](@ref ref)).
+In the context of this short tutorial, we will not go into all the details of what is going on (these can, however, be found [here](@ref programmatic_CRN_construction)).

 A [Repressilator](@ref ref) is a system with three species ($X$, $Y$, and $Z$), each repressing the production of the subsequent species in the circuit.
 We begin with declaring the model species and parameters.
 ```@example intro_prog_sym